scottish-government-design-system/designsystem.gov.scot/get-started/tracking.md

 ### Side navigation

-Links in side navigation get a 'data-navigation' attribute whose value uses the pattern `sidenav-[index]` where the index is one-based.
+Links in side navigation get a `data-navigation` attribute whose value uses the pattern `sidenav-[index]` where the index is one-based.

 {% highlight html %}
 <a href="#" class="ds_side-navigation__link" data-navigation="sidenav-1">Apples</a>